Knickkennedy/sterling-data-exchange-deployer/README.md

-# Sterling Data Exchange Automation
+# Sterling Data Exchange Deployer

-A containerized automation framework designed to streamline the deployment and management of IBM Sterling Data Exchange environments using Ansible and Go.
+A containerized deployer framework designed to streamline the deployment and management of IBM Sterling Data Exchange environments using Ansible and Go.

 ---